Your Website is Your Online Business Card!

 - Creating a jungle with too much information so people get lost

-- Not updating the site on regular base
+- Not updating the site on a regular base

 - Adding a contact address/phone that you never check…